ClosedNon-Profit

 What is the Health and Safety Representative (HSR) Capacity Building Program (WHSEPS)?

 The Health and Safety Representative (HSR) Capacity Building Program (WHSEPS) is a non-profit grant offered by DSDIP in Australia.
-This Queensland grant supports activities to increase the number of elected and trained Health and Safety Representatives across industries and workplaces.
-It promotes the benefits, rights and responsibilities of HSRs and supports uptake through collaboration with OIR and related workplace safety programs.
+A Queensland grant program to develop and implement plans that increase the number of elected and trained Health and Safety Representatives across industries.
+The program promotes the benefits, rights and responsibilities of HSRs and supports uptake in businesses under the Injury Prevention and Management program.

 Who is eligible for the Health and Safety Representative (HSR) Capacity Building Program (WHSEPS)?